 You can descend into the valley and cross over to the other side.
 There are many great photo opportunities here, especially if you arrive early enough to catch sunrise and there are fewer people around.
 It’s a great place to fly your drone as well.

 We didn’t do it but many tourists who visit Tegallalang Rice Terraces want to get their pictures taken on a giant swing.
 There are several giant swing operators here, each offering their own tourist packages.
-I checked on Klook and they offer several tours that include a giant swing ride in Tegallalang and at other venues in Bali.
+I checked on Klook and Get Your Guide and they both offer many tours that include a giant swing ride in Tegallalang and at other venues in Bali.

 Tegallalang has become so popular with tourists that all along the road are restaurants and cafes offering valley views.
 It’s a great place to just sit and enjoy the scenery over a cold drink.
 Tegallalang rice terraces is located about half an hour north of Ubud town by car.